Shadow220108/Split-Keyboard-with-Joystick/README.md

 For firmware , i will be using ZMK the files used for them are in the folder i will be flashing it after the build

 # BOM
-You can check the BOM.csv
+You can check the BOM.csv , these are the cheapest ones i could find which are local in my country , there were some options available but they were sketchy websites which were too good to be true.